pauleveritt/visual_debugging_games/more_breakpoints/index.rst

    breakpoint.
 Then, click the moving green arrow to resume execution.
 This time, it doesn't stop for execution.

+#. *Close the game*.
+Either close the Arcade window or click the red square
+   to terminate execution.

 What's Going On
 ===============